Summer 2014 Financial Assistance

-The Office of Financial Assistance will begin processing Summer 2013 Request for Assistance forms on April 25, 2013 and ending July 26, 2013.
-Your initial aid eligibility will be calculated based on your projected enrollment as noted on your Summer 2013 Request for Assistance & the information on EITHER your 2012-2013 OR your 2013-2014 Free Application for Federal Student Aid (FAFSA).
+The Office of Financial Assistance will begin processing Summer 2014 Assistance based on your registration after Easter.
+Your initial aid eligibility will be calculated based on your projected enrollment as noted in the registrar's file and information from your 2013-2014 Free Application.

 Should your enrollment change, your projected assistance WILL change.
 The Office of Financial Assistance will conduct audits at the census date of each term, but it is your responsibility to notify our office ahead of time if your class schedule changes for any reason.

-You must submit your Summer 2013 Request for Assistance and have a FAFSA completed as soon as possible since federal aid must be processed before the end of your enrollment during the summer.
-Summer requests for assistance will be considered incomplete for those students without a FAFSA on file, and will not be able to be processed.
+You must have your FAFSA completed as soon as possible, since federal aid must be processed before the end of your enrollment during the summer.

 Summer HOPE for TN Residents (Must attend at least 6 hours):

 Transient Students at other TN colleges this summer: You may be eligible for summer HOPE if you meet the above eligibility guidelines and are taking courses at another HOPE eligible TN college this summer.
-Degree seeking students at Carson-Newman that would like to take coursework at another HOPE eligible TN college or university must first be approved to take courses by your advisor and registrar by completing the Authorization to Take Courses at Another College form, complete the Summer 2013 Request for Assistance on-line, and complete the TELS Consortium Agreement for Transient Students form.
-Summer HOPE will not be available for out of state college attendance or other ineligible TN colleges.
+Degree seeking students at Carson-Newman that would like to take coursework at another HOPE eligible TN college or university must first be approved to take courses by your advisor and registrar by completing the Authorization to Take Courses at Another College form, and complete the TELS Consortium Agreement for Transient Students form.
+Please meet with a Financial Assistance Counselor for futher guidance.
 IMPORTANT: All summer hours will count towards TELS attempted hours and TELS GPA, every transcript MUST be submitted to the Registrar's Office at least 4 weeks prior to the start of the fall term.
 Fall HOPE disbursements will be held until all transcripts have been received and evaluated for continued HOPE eligibility.
 Also summer disbursements will be made to your student account first.
 Student Accounts will then need to issue you a credit balance refund, if applicable.
 You will then take the proceeds to your transient school.
 You may be required to make payments to the school prior to your TELS HOPE disbursement, so plan accordingly.

 Federal Aid Programs Key Concepts and Definitions: